 [Image source: HubSpot]

 Finding ways to differentiate customers and implement a customer marketing strategy takes time and effort.
-There are dedicated tools available, such as the HubSpot Marketing Hub (see image above) -- or you may require the assistance of a specialist marketing agency.
+There are dedicated tools available, such as the HubSpot Marketing Hub (see image above) to make your customer marketing efforts worth it -- or you may require the assistance of a specialist marketing agency.

 Here at Incisive Edge, we know that the best brands combine their brand positioning, company website and digital marketing execution to build an emotional connection and create a smooth customer experience with their target audiences.

-We will work with you to define detailed buyer personas, and will craft a value proposition that emphasises why you are unique and the value you provide your target customers.
-We’ll create a marketing strategy that builds a direct connection with your customers, that speaks to them in a voice which resonates, and demonstrates how clearly you understand them.
+We will work with you to define detailed buyer personas, and will craft a value proposition that emphasises why you are unique and the value you provide your target customers with customer driven marketing strategies.
+We'll create a marketing strategy that builds a direct connection with your customers, that speaks to them in a voice which resonates, and demonstrates how clearly you understand them.

 To find out more about how Incisive Edge can help develop your perfect customer marketing strategy, get in touch with us.